giotre/MOFs/README.md

 * Predict with ```Henry_H2O_model.predict(Data)```

-Otherwise, to use one of the AutoMatminer pretrained pipelines (supplementary material of the paper), download the one you are interested in from our Zeonodo, and, after the featurization step, follow the instructions here https://hackingmaterials.lbl.gov/automatminer/basic.html#making-predictions.
+Otherwise, to use one of the AutoMatminer pretrained pipelines (supplementary material of the paper), download the one you are interested in from our Zeonodo https://doi.org/10.5281/zenodo.6351366, and, after the featurization step, follow the instructions here https://hackingmaterials.lbl.gov/automatminer/basic.html#making-predictions.